 Frederick Loren has invited five strangers to a party of a lifetime.
 He is offering each of them $10,000 if they can stay the night in a house.
 But the house is no ordinary house.
-This house has reputation for murder.
+This house has a reputation for murder.
 Frederick offers them each a gun for protection.
-They will all arrived in a hearse and will either leave in it $10,000 richer or leave in it dead!
+They all arrived in a hearse and will either leave in it $10,000 richer or leave in it dead!

 What husband hasn't, at some time, wanted to kill his wife?

 For what the 1950s horror films lacked in technology they made up for with imagination, the opposite could be said with many of today's horror offerings.
 While the end result might be a little overambitious for what they could actually accomplish, it's still highly entertaining despite a few bumps along the way.

 The film being in black and white uses shadows to great effect in setting the mood.
 It does resort to a lot of "jump out scares", but when they're highlighted by the screaming talents of Carolyn Craig you can't help but enjoy them.
 It's by no means a cerebral psychological thriller, but there's no reason…